psychcomposite/psychcomposite.github.io/framework/primitives/moralizer.md

 ### Characteristics

-more interested in people than things, principled, high ideological commitment,humanist, deep concern for other people, maintains an internal belief system, has "icks", interested in people-oriented professions, inclined to consider a subject dry if not pragmatic or related to people, inclined to think people ought to behave certain ways, judgemental
+more interested in people than things, prefers peripheral to persuation, principled, high ideological commitment,humanist, deep concern for other people, maintains an internal belief system, has "icks", interested in people-oriented professions, inclined to consider a subject dry if not pragmatic or related to people, inclined to think people ought to behave certain ways, judgemental

 ## Assessment